Double Amputee Mugged Hours After Waking from 6-Week Coma

 Throughout his life, Dallimore has registered 41 convictions stemming from 77 total offenses, according to the Manchester Evening News.
 Last April, he was arrested after spitting at his mother’s face and stating, “I hope you get Covid,” according to the Daily Record.

-The Manchester Evening News reports Dallimore’s attorney indicated that his client was “ashamed” and wished to apologize to McEwan-Jones.
+The Manchester Evening News reports Dallimore’s defense lawyer indicated that his client was “ashamed” and wished to apologize to McEwan-Jones.

 “I am prepared to accept, somewhat reluctantly, that even this defendant realizes how despicable his actions were,” explained the judge, the Manchester Evening News reports.